297 total views, 2 views today

 Constructive feedback also needs to be immediate and frequent, and not wait until a performance review, as employees will spend 20% more time and effort on tasks when they know they will receive timely and constructive feedback on.

-Further, constructive, immediate, and frequent feedback have a 12% increase on an employees’ work performance.
+Further, constructive, immediate, and frequent feedback have a 12% increase in employees’ work performance.
 In our current environment, this means praising employees in zoom calls when they have gone above and beyond their usual duties, being specific about what they have done and why you appreciate it.

 Remember, giving praise to team members is great, but if employees feel that one team member is getting recognised for good work and others are not, especially in work that is done by the team, it has a negative impact on the ongoing performance of the team.